Boundary asymptotics of the relative Bergman kernel metric for curves: Cusp II: hyperelliptic curves

 where both $\lim\limits_{\lambda \to 0} \frac{(\Hi(\lambda^{\frac{1}{2}}))^T}{\lambda^{\frac{1}{2}}}$ and $\lim\limits_{\lambda \to 0} \frac{\Hi( \lambda^2)}{\lambda^2}$ are finite column vectors with $g-1$ rows.
 Therefore, as $\lambda\to 0$,

 and

 In fact, since $Z$ is symmetric, the off-diagonal block matrices in each matrix above concerning $Z$ are the transpose of each other.
-By \eqref{Bergman-g-cuspII} and \eqref{reg-g-cusp}, as $\lambda \to 0$, $\kappa_ {X_\lambda} \to \kappa_0. $ Moreover, in the local coordinate $z=\sqrt x$ near $(0, 0)$, it holds that
+On the regular part of the cuspidal curve $X_0$, the formula for the Bergman kernel $\kappa _0 =k_0(z)|dz|^2$ is given in \eqref{Bergman-reg-cusp}.
+This together with \eqref{Bergman-g-cuspII} will imply that $\kappa_ {X_\lambda} \to \kappa_0$, as $\lambda \to 0$.
+Moreover, it holds that

 which yields that

 \end{proof}